JaimeStill/e2e-disposable-data/readme.md

 Testing environment runs using [SQL Server 2019 Express](https://go.microsoft.com/fwlink/p/?linkid=866658) with the server name of `DevSql` and Windows authentication.

-In SQL Server Management Studio,right-click the server in object explorer and click **Properties**:
+In SQL Server Management Studio, right-click the server in object explorer and click **Properties**:

 * In the **Security** tab, *cross database ownership chaining* is enabled: